filemombarbosa/fioriweatherapp/README.md

 Host the content of the webapp folder by exposing the index like at the public_html folder of the server in any Webserver like Hostgator, Heroku etc.

 #### Option 2 - Generic docker hosting:
+Deploy the Docker image in the server.

 #### Option 3 - Deploy on the SAP Netweaver as an BSP Application:
+Import the content of the webapp folder using the '/ui5/ui5_repository_load' ABAP report program.

 ### Autor